 Whilst chatbots certainly have their uses, they are limited in their ability to meet all the needs of your customer.
 Whilst 7/10 customers say they have used chatbots when shopping online, and 72% of those believe that they will continue to use them in some form, only 6% say they trust chat bots when it comes to more complex customer support needs.

 Furthermore when asked what feelings were associated with using chat bots the two most widely reported terms amongst consumers were ‘frustrated’ and ‘angry’.
 Clearly chatbots are not the solution to what consumers are crying out for.

 “Only 6% of consumers say that they trust chat bots”

 Managing Customer Expectations In A Changing Digital Landscape (forbes.com)

 In particular customers reported that they most commonly used chatbots with the hope of reaching a human service agent to address their query, with almost 2/3 of customers stating they end up simply repeating their issue when through to a live service agent.

-One-to-one live video shopping cuts straight through this, enabling your customer to get straight through to the face-to face customer service they are expecting, and feel able to complete their purchase as part of a personalised virtual shopping call.
+Confer With’s one-to-one live video shopping platform cuts straight through this, enabling your customer to get straight through to the face-to face customer service they are expecting, and feel able to complete their purchase as part of a personalised virtual shopping call.